Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Diffusion Bridge Mixture Transport

 In \cref{eq:dbm_drift_inference}, $ϱ_t: (0,τ) → ℝ_{>0}$ and $λ_t: (0,τ) → ℝ_{>0}$ are time-dependent regularizers that compensates for the diverging $∇_x\log r_{τ|t}(y|x)$ as $t → τ$ and $∇_y\log r_{t|0}(y|x)$ as $t → 0$.

-While we rely exclusively on \cref{eq:dbm_drift_inference} in the numerical experiments of \cref{sec:applications}, additional inferential objectives can be leveraged.
-Indeed, under mild conditions, performing inference as described in \cref{sec:inference_simulation} on data simulated from $Π$ recovers the drifts $μ_M(x,t)$ and $υ_M(x,t)$.
-For instance, plugging-in the representation \cref{eq:dbm_fwd_x0} in \cref{eq:girsanov} yields $μ_M(x,t) = \argmax_{α(x,t)}𝕆_{\mathrm{MLE}}(α,Π)$, while that $μ_M(x,t) ≈ \argmin_{α(x,t)}𝕃_{\mathrm{DM}}(α,Π,Δt)$ follows directly from the definition of $Π$ by interchanging limits.
+Although we rely exclusively on \cref{eq:dbm_drift_inference} in the numerical experiments of \cref{sec:applications}, we can leverage additional inferential objectives.
+Indeed, under mild conditions, performing inference following the description in \cref{sec:inference_simulation} on data simulated from $Π$ allows the recovery of the drift coefficients $μ_M(x,t)$ and $υ_M(x,t)$.
+For instance, plugging-in the representation \cref{eq:dbm_fwd_x0} in \cref{eq:girsanov} yields $μ_M(x,t) = \argmax_{α(x,t)}𝕆_{\mathrm{MLE}}(α,Π,Σ_R)$, while that $μ_M(x,t) ≈ \argmin_{α(x,t)}𝕃_{\mathrm{DM}}(α,Π,Δt)$ follows directly from the definition of $Π$ by interchanging limits.
 Proofs are omitted here.